mayadata-io/culture/tools/slack.md

 ## Notifications, Meetings and Your Zs

-It is frequently convenient to mention somebody (those `@antonin.kral`).
+It is frequently convenient to mention somebody (those `@epowell`).
 That will mark a particular message and typically trigger more aggressive notification being sent to the person.
 Frequently, one doesn\'t need to send the notification straight away.
 E.g. I am mentioning somebody who is already out of the office (maybe she is in a different time-zone, or maybe I am working over-time).
 I don't want her to respond immediately, but I want to mark the message for her...

 It is **your** responsibility to set up working hours.
 You should do two things: